2023 Tournoi de France

-The 2023 Tournoi de France was the third edition of the Tournoi de France, an international women's football tournament.
+The 2023 Tournoi de France was the third and last edition of the Tournoi de France, an international women's football tournament.
 It was held in Laval and Angers, France between 15 and 21 February 2023.

 France won the title for the third time.

 Format

 The four invited teams played a round-robin tournament.
 Points awarded in the group stage followed the formula of three points for a win, one point for a draw, and zero points for a loss.
 A tie in points was decided by goal differential.